Compare Thermomix models

 Chinese language has been added to the TM6 which has opened up a whole new customer base and some fantastic authentic Chinese recipes have been added – each country creates their own recipes which you can view on cookidoo.

-TM6 modes: I love the egg boiler mode and the pre-clean function where you select what you’ve been cooking.
-See a breakdown of TM6 functions here My favourite change for TM5 to TM6 is the ability to search for recipes on your Thermomix screen, meaning I can just type in béchamel – and there is it; press start cooking and you’re off.
+TM6 & TM7 modes: I love the egg boiler mode and the pre-clean function where you select what you’ve been cooking.
+See a breakdown of TM6 functions here My favourite change for TM5 to TM6/TM7 is the ability to search for recipes on your Thermomix screen, meaning I can just type in béchamel – and there is it; press start cooking and you’re off.

 Adjusting portion sizes has been added

-TM6 functions (you swipe across your screen to find these) Weighing, Chopping, Turbo, Kneading, Blending, Pre-clean, Warm up mode, Egg boiler mode, Rice cooker mode (the only one I don’t use – I prefer to use the simmering basket), Fermentation, Slow cook (up to 8 hours)
+TM6 & TM7 functions Weighing, Chopping, Turbo, Kneading, Blending, Pre-clean, Warm up mode, Egg boiler mode, Rice cooker mode (the only one I don’t use – I prefer to use the simmering basket), Fermentation, Slow cook (up to 8 hours)

 Peeler- used with blade cover peeler accessory ,